 On the ice, the talent in the AHL was never better than during the ‘50s, the glory days of the NHL’s Original Six.

 Providence won the Calder Cup in 1955-56 with a powerhouse team that featured stars such as Zellio Toppazzini and Johnny Bower.
 The Society for International Hockey Research voted that Reds’ season the greatest-ever minor league hockey season.
 It would be the final Calder Cup in Reds’ history.

-After retiring as players, former Reds greats like Art Lesieur, Harvey Bennett Sr., Toppazzini, Norm Calladine and Chuck Scherza made their homes in Rhode Island.
+After retiring as players, former Reds greats like Toppazzini, Art Lesieur, Harvey Bennett, Sr., Norm Calladine and Chuck Scherza made their homes in Rhode Island.
 They served in numerous capacities from refereeing to coaching a new generation of local talent.

 The influence of ex-pros on Rhode Island’s hockey culture in these years can’t be overstated.
 Bennett’s Sunday morning hockey school at the Auditorium was instrumental in developing a legion of players who would go on to be top performers in the high school and college ranks, not to mention a handful who would reach the NHL.